-During fiscal year, 1997, the Compensation Committee was composed of Aubrey K. McClendon, Tom L. Ward, E.F.
+During fiscal 1997, the Compensation Committee was composed of Aubrey K. McClendon, Tom L. Ward, E.F.
 Heizer, Jr. and Frederick B. Whittemore.
 Mr. McClendon is Chairman of the Board and Chief Executive Officer of the Company.
 Mr. Ward is the Company's President and Chief Operating Officer.

 Messrs.
 McClendon and Ward administer the Company's 1992 stock options plans.
 The grant of new options under the 1992 Incentive Stock Option Plan (the "1992 ISO Plan") was terminated in December 1994.
 The only options issued under the 1992 NSO Plan during fiscal 1997 were those to the Company's non-employee directors pursuant to an annual formula award provision.
 Messrs.
-McClendon and Ward also administer the 1994 and 1996 Plans with respect to employees who are not directors or executive officers.
+McClendon and Ward also administer the 1994 and 1996 Plans with respect to non-director employee participants.
 Messrs.
-Heizer and Whittemore administer the 1994 and 1996 Plans with respect to executive officers or employee participants who are directors.
+Heizer and Whittemore, administer the 1994 and 1996 Plans with respect to executive officers or employee participants who are directors.

 Messrs.
 McClendon and Ward participate as working interest owners in the Company's oil and gas wells pursuant to the terms of their employment agreements with the Company.
 See "Employment Agreements."
 Accounts receivable from Messrs.
 McClendon and Ward are generated by joint interest billings relating to such participation and as a result of miscellaneous expenses paid on their behalf by the Company.
 The Company has extended certain registration rights to Messrs.
 McClendon and Ward.
+Mr. Self is a partner in the firm of Self, Giddens & Lees, Inc., counsel to the Company.
+See "Certain Transactions."